r37r0m0d3l/publish_subscribe/README.md

     });
 ```

-Do not wait anything from subscribers - use `publish`.
+Do not wait for anything from subscribers - use `publish`.

 ```js
 pubsub.publish("channel_name", { data: "the data" });